 Supply chains can be very complex and composed of a series of stages, from the provision of commodities to the consumption of final goods in consumer markets.
 A pandemic can impact the components of supply chains through three fundamental aspects:

 - Demand shocks.
 Similar to supply shocks, demand shocks imply a sudden change in demand due to unforeseen circumstances.
-For several items such as food, hoarding may trigger a temporary surge in demand, with several items becoming unavailable.
+For several items, such as food, hoarding may trigger a temporary surge in demand, with several items becoming unavailable.
 However, the fundamental impact of pandemics on market demand is deflationary.
 The consumption of discretionary items such as cars, clothing, furniture, or appliances is deferred, and the demand for energy declines with less commuting.
 The only notable exception concerns medical equipment and pharmaceuticals that see a surge during a pandemic.
-Consumers undertake a substitution of their consumption patterns towards essential goods and shift their consumption depending on the scarcity and price of items.
-Restaurants and caterers may be incited to substitute their services to new forms such as takeouts and home deliveries only.
+Consumers substitute their consumption patterns towards essential goods and shift their consumption depending on the scarcity and price of items.
+Restaurants and caterers may be inclined to substitute their services with new forms, such as takeouts and home deliveries.

 Shocks can propagate or backpropagate within supply chains, depending on where they occur.
 A single propagation is usually common such as when a weather event or a strike takes place.
 Such events are well documented since they involve a readily identifiable component or segment of a supply chain.
 However, during a pandemic, propagation and backpropagation mechanisms are simultaneously taking place, creating several concurrent shocks.
 For instance, the hoarding of food and cleaning supplies transfer the inventory from distribution centers to the final market (e.g. consumer homes) in such a short amount of time, that the manufacturing and distribution capabilities cannot cope.